Proven networking antioxidants

 Antioxidants are nutrients found in all types of fruits and vegetables, plants, nuts and seeds.
-They help to protect the body from the damage caused by free radicals or oxidants - the toxic molecules that play a role in the development of diseases from cataracts to heart disease, from arthritis to abnormal cell development and many other chronic health conditions.
+They help to protect the body from the damage caused by toxic molecules called free radicals.
+Free radicals play a role in the aging process and the development of most diseases including cataracts, heart disease, infertility, arthritis, abnormal cell development and many other chronic health conditions.

 Antioxidant Synergy provides a research-backed combination of synergistic antioxidants for optimal health.

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, nuts, peanuts, sesame seeds, sulphites, mustard, dairy, eggs, fish or shellfish

 Take one capsule four times daily with food, or as directed by a qualified health practitioner.

 Consult a health care practitioner prior to use if you are pregnant, breastfeeding, if you have diabetes, cystinuria, heart disease or cancer, or if you are taking blood pressure medication, blood thinners, nitroglycerin or antibiotics.
 Consult a health care practitioner for use beyond six weeks.
 If you experience sweating, paleness, chills, headaches, dizziness and/or confusion, discontinue use and consult a health care practitioner, as these may be symptoms of serious low blood sugar.
 This product contains corn derived ingredients, do not use this product if you have such allergies.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.

 *Contains 20 mg sodium per serving.